 School of Undergraduate Studies - Applicants must submit documentation showing completion of high school or the equivalent.
 A current high school student should submit a high school transcript showing all course work completed to date and then an official final transcript after graduation that verifies successful completion of secondary education.
 Home schooled students must submit an official copy of their transcript, showing all course work taken and grades received, and a copy of their home school registration with the state division of non-public education.
 Transcripts should reflect class rank and cumulative GPA.
-Minimum guidelines for acceptance are a ranking in the top half of the graduating class or a GPA of 2.0 on 4.0 scale.
+For 2018-2019 school year - Minimum guidelines for acceptance are a ranking in the top half of the graduating class or a GPA of 2.0 on a 4.0 scale.
+For Fall 2019 admissions or later - For applicants who are 20 years old or younger with fewer than 24 transferable college credits the minimum guidelines for acceptance is an unweighted GPA of 2.0 on 4.0 scale.\